 - Finally, put the lid back on the toilet and store it in a cool, dry place until spring.

 4. Winterize A Composting Toilet

 Winterizing a composting toilet doesn’t take much effort at all.

-So long as you’re not replenishing it with fresh deposits, the contents will continue to dry out so when you return in spring, it’ll be more fresh.
+- So long as you’re not replenishing it with fresh deposits, the contents will continue to dry out, so when you return in spring, it’ll be fresher.

-This is the most critical part of winterizing a camper.
-If not done properly you could end up with a big repair bill come spring.
+The water system is the most critical part of winterizing a camper.
+If not done correctly, you could end up with a hefty repair bill come spring.

-There’s 2 ways to prepare the plumbing system for the cold months:
+There are two ways to prepare the hot and cold plumbing system for winter temperatures:

-- Antifreeze – fills the waters lines so any residual water can’t freeze solid
+- Antifreeze – fills the water lines so any residual water can’t freeze solid.

 In areas where winters are long and cold, antifreeze is the most popular way to winterize the water system.